asmeurer/blog/posts/moving-away-from-python-2.markdown

     Incidentally, this is also why you should never use `from __future__ import unicode_literals` in Python 2, in my opinion.

-    Even though I no longer work on conda, as far as I know, the [issue](https://github.com/conda/conda/issues/1180) remains unfixed.
+    I no longer work on conda, but as far as I know, the [issue](https://github.com/conda/conda/issues/1180) remains unfixed.
     Of course, this whole thing works just fine if conda is run in Python 3.